Enveloppe/obsidian-mkdocs-publisher-python/README.md

 [^4]: Using Pyto you need to add the writing authorization for your vault and blog repository.
 You can access it in parameters > Runtime.
 [^5]: Beware, if it exists a file with the same name, it will take the first found.
 [^6]: You can customize the folder with [Awesome Pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin)
 [^7]: You must be connected to copy the template !
-You can test locally through clone -> https : `git clone https://github.com/Mara-Li/mkdocs_obsidian_template.git` or [with downloading the ZIP](https://github.com/Mara-Li/mkdocs_obsidian_template/archive/refs/heads/main.zip)
+You can test locally through clone > https : `git clone https://github.com/Mara-Li/mkdocs_obsidian_template.git` or [with downloading the ZIP](https://github.com/Mara-Li/mkdocs_obsidian_template/archive/refs/heads/main.zip)
+[^8]: You can found the link in Repository settings > Pages.